 Use 1 to 2 pints of Garlon 4 in a tank mix with 2 pints of Tordon 22K per acre if pricklypear is a problem, or with 2/3 to 1 1/3 pints of Reclaim per acre if mesquite is the prevalent species.
 Garlon 4 contributes to the control of non-legume species such as granjeno and oaks.
 However, if woody legume species are predominate, apply 2 pints of Tordon 22K per acre in combination with 2/3 to 1 1/3 pints of Reclaim per acre for improved control.
 See labels for Tordon 22K and Reclaim for additional information and treatment recommendations.
-Apply aerially in an oil:water emulsion in 4 gallons or more total volume per acre.
+Apply aerially in an oil:water emulsion in 4 gallons or more total volume per acre or with ground equipment in 15 gallons or more total volume per acre.
 Use a maximum of 1 gallon of oil per acre for aerial or ground application.
 The use of an oil:water emulsion is critical and good spray coverage is essential for acceptable brush control.